CSS

 ::first-line

-The ::first-line CSS pseudo-element selects the first line of text in an element for styling.
+The ::first-line CSS pseudo-element applies styles to the first line of a block container.

 ::placeholder

-The ::placeholder CSS pseudo-element selects help text in <input> and <textarea> elements when no value is set.
+The ::placeholder CSS pseudo-element represents the placeholder text in an <input> or <textarea> element.

 :default

-The :default CSS pseudo-class matches the default element in a group of related form controls, such as checkboxes and radio buttons with the checked attribute.
+The :default CSS pseudo-class selects form elements that are the default in a group of related elements.

 :empty